Amir Ullah Khan

 Prof. Khan is a Founder Trustee at the E&H Foundation, whose mission is to ‘enable quality education and health services for the underprivileged in India, with a special focus on Uttar Pradesh.’

-He is also the director of Policy Talks (Poledu Learning Foundation), a Section 8 company that promotes public policy education particularly to school students.
+He is also the director of Policy Talks, a Section 8 company that promotes public policy education particularly to school students.

+Amir Ullah Khan has been a columnist at the LiveMint, the Etemaad daily and the Deccan Herald writing on various aspects of India's economic policy, growth and development.